What is the Pediatric Vascular Neurology Program?

 - Our neurosurgeons have a great deal of experience performing complex surgery for vascular neurology conditions, like revascularization surgery for moyamoya, with some of the best outcomes in the country.

-- Pediatric vascular neurology is a subspecialty within Seattle Children’s Neurology program, rated #9 in the country by U.S. News & World Report.
+- Pediatric vascular neurology is a subspecialty within Seattle Children’s Neurology program, ranked #1 in the Northwest by U.S. News & World Report.

 We use the most advanced neuroradiology techniques